 Animals Living in Sand Dunes: Egyptian Sand Gecko

 Unlike other geckos, dune geckos can not climb up smooth surfaces.
 Instead, they prefer to dig.
-During the day, they usually hide in burrows or in caves, though often they are out and about during the day.
-They sometimes appear slow, but they can be extremely fast.
+During the day, they usually hide in burrows or caves, though often they are out and about during the day.
+They sometimes appear slow, but they can be speedy.
 Camouflage in the sand helps them remain inconspicuous, especially when hunting.
 They eat mainly crickets and mealworms.
-In order to move easily in the sand their fingers are relatively big.
-An even better example for a lizard with a bigger foot would be Nidua fringe-fingered lizard.
+To move easily in the sand, their fingers are relatively big.
+An even better example of a lizard with a bigger foot would be Nidua fringe-fingered lizard.

 The Negev: The Little Sahara Desert

-If one desires to really get to know the fauna in the sand dunes he should travel to the Western Negev.
-Because those are the vastest sand dunes in Israel and the most preserved.
+If one desires to get to know the fauna in the dunes, he should travel to the Western Negev because those are the vastest dunes in Israel and the most preserved.
 We’ll focus on animals found only here from the entire land.

 Firstly, the Negev Tortoise is endemic to the Negev area.
-Apart from the fact that they are most active during the winter, we know little about them.
-We do know they are territorial and the Negev Tortoise is mostly active during the fall, winter, and spring.
-Contrary to most reptiles in the summer, he is a sleep in burrows, usually ones that were abandoned by rodents.
-The reason for that is the drying up of the Annual flowers in Israel during the summer; that due to its climate form more than 50% from the entire Flora of Israel.
+Besides the fact that they are most active during the winter, we know little about them.
+We know they are territorial, and the Negev Tortoise is mostly active during the fall, winter, and spring.
+Contrary to most reptiles in the summer, he is a sleep-in burrow, usually one abandoned by rodents.
+The reason for that is the drying up of the Annual flowers in Israel during the summer; due to its climate form more than 50% of the entire Flora of Israel.

 Animals Living in Sand Dunes: Savigny’s Agama

-Another reptile that is active during the day is Savigny’s agama.
+Another reptile that is active during the day is Savigny’s Agama.
 The peculiar name was given to him in honor of a French zoologist, Marie Jules César Lelorgne de Savigny.
-In 1798 he traveled to Egypt with Emperor Napoleon as part of the French scientific expedition to that country and contributed to the publication of the findings of the expedition in 1809 (Description de l’Egypte).
+In 1798 he traveled to Egypt with Emperor Napoleon as part of the French scientific expedition.
+He contributed to the publication of the expedition’s findings in 1809 (Description de l’Egypte).
 He wrote about the fauna in the Mediterranean Sea and the Red Sea.

-Savigny’s agama on hot days climbs shrubs and bushes and this way distance his body from the hot ground.
-He hardly ever drinks and most of his water he’s getting from his food like plants and insects, even small lizards. reaching to a total of 25 cm while his tail is about the same length.
-When he walks he leaves marks on the ground including his tail but when he runs he lifts the tail that does not show on the sand.
+Savigny’s agama climbs shrubs and bushes on hot days and distances his body from the hot ground.
+He hardly ever drinks, and most of the water he’s getting from his food is like plants and insects, even small lizards.
+Reaching a total of 25 cm while his tail is about the same length.
+When he walks, he leaves marks on the ground, including his tail, but when he runs, he lifts the tail that does not show on the sand.

 The Sand Fish (Scincus Scincus)

-This skink has a long, wedge-shaped snout with a countersunk lower jaw, shaped much like a basket.
+This skink has a long, wedge-shaped snout with a countersunk lower jaw shaped like a basket.
 Its long, tapered compact body is covered with smooth, shiny scales that may appear only to the untrained eye, and its legs are short and sturdy with long, flattened, and fringed shovel-like feet.
 The tail is short, tapering to a fine point.
-The coloration of this species is considered attractive, being yellow-caramel with brown-black cross bands.
-This lizard also has bead-like eyes so it can close them to keep sand out of its eyes.
-Similarly, its nostrils are very small to keep all of the sand out of its nose and lungs.
+The coloration of this species is considered attractive, being yellow caramel with brown-black cross bands.
+This lizard also has bead-like eyes, so it can close them to keep sand out of its eyes.
+Similarly, its nostrils are tiny to keep the sand out of its nose and lungs.